 Ask two content marketers about long-form content and you’ll likely get two completely different responses.
 The first might say that long-form content is a gamble, given audiences’ supposedly miniscule attention spans.
 The other might say that producing longer articles is an excellent way to engage with readers and offer them genuine value and a rewarding experience.

 Which of these content marketers is right?
 Yep, you guessed it – the long-form content evangelist.
-Why?
-Let’s find out.
+In this post, you'll learn:

 It might seem obvious, but there are many different definitions of what long-form content truly is.
 Some people consider articles longer than 700 words to be long-form, whereas others think that articles have to be in excess of 1,800 words to be considered long-form.
 For the sake of argument, let’s assume that long-form content refers to articles of around 1,200 words or longer.